pdeljanov/Symphonia/symphonia/README.md

 | Great     | Most media streams play.
 Inaudible glitches may be present.
 Most common features are supported.                          |
 | Excellent | All media streams play.
 No audible or inaudible glitches.
 All required features are supported.                          |

-A status of *great* indicates that major development is complete and that the feature is in a state that would be acceptable for most applications to use.
-A status of *excellent* is only assigned after the feature passes all compliance tests.
-If no compliance tests are freely available, then a status of *excellent* will be assigned if Symphonia's implementation matches the quality of a reference implementation, or `ffmpeg`.
+A status of *Great* indicates that major development is complete and that the feature is in a state that would be acceptable for most applications to use.

+A status of *Excellent* is only assigned after the feature passes all compliance tests.
+If no compliance tests are readily available, then a status of *Excellent* will be assigned if Symphonia's output matches that of a reference implementation, or `ffmpeg`, over a large test corpus.

 ### Formats (Demuxers)